edwardcallow/tesco-jargon/t.md

 When Tesco vehicles collect loads from a supplier on their way back to the depot.
 > Previously known as Backhaul.

-#### Tesco T&A
-Time and attendance.
-The system that records clockings in stores and depots.

 #### Tesco week in store together (TWIST)
 > See [feet on the floor](f.md#feet-on-the-floor).

 #### Tesco week numbers
 For accounting reasons, Tesco breaks the year into 52 or 53 weeks.
 These weeks are called Tesco Week numbers and start in March.

+#### Time and attendance
+The system that records clockings in stores and depots.
+> Also known as Tesco T&A

 #### Tip ‘n’ fill
 Where everyone helps warehouse staff unload full cages and reload empty cages to cut down the time it takes to receive a delivery.